-

 The team contribute to teaching across content in health behaviour change, psychosocial health, sexual health and medication adherence.

-Discipline of Health Promotion at NUI Galway
+Discipline of Health Promotion at University of Galway

 The team contribute to teaching across content in health promotion approaches to cardiovascular health and diabetes prevention.